jalil-M/Opt-Project/README.md

 To launch the code `run.py` use the following code files:
 * `helpers.py`: Deal with the creation of the spectrum and the building of the neural network

-The `data` folder is also needed to store full data set.
+The `datasets` folder is also needed to store full data set.

 ### Additional content